-- Potatoes are one of the best nutritional values in the produce department, providing significantly better nutritional value per dollar than many other raw vegetables.
+- Potatoes are one of the best nutritional values in the produce department, providing valuable nutrients such as vitamin C and significantly better nutritional value per dollar than many other raw vegetables.
 A 2013 analysis examined the nutrient density per unit cost of the 46 most frequently consumed vegetables as part of the National School Lunch Program (NSLP), and found that potatoes and beans were the least expensive sources of not only potassium but also fiber.
 Specifically, potassium-rich white potatoes were almost half the cost of most other vegetables, making it more affordable to meet key dietary guidelines for good health (3).

-- Potatoes are a surprisingly good source of protein.
-One large potato has 7 grams of protein, which has been shown to have a biological value between 90-100, which is considered very good, especially for a non-animal source.
+- Potatoes contain surprisingly high-quality protein with a biological value between 90-100, which is considered very good, especially for a non-animal source (2).

 For more information on the nutritional contributions and benefits of potatoes, read:

 - Scientific Brief: The White Potato – An Affordable, Nutrient-Dense Vegetable

 - Press release: Don’t judge the nutrient content of white vegetables by color alone

 For more information about how the potassium and fiber in potatoes compare to other commonly consumed sources, read:

 - Dietary Fiber Content of Commonly Consumed Vegetables